Ladders & Scaffolding

 Don't hesitate to ask these questions of the people who will be using the ladders and scaffolding so that they can feel safe when at work, and are happy with the work equipment you chose.

 And speaking of safety: ladders and steps need to undergo testing once a year, during which an examination is made of whether they can continue to be used.
 Do not forget this test under any circumstances.
-The test planner will help with the management of work equipment subject to mandatory tests.

 The DIN standards for ladders and scaffolding also need to be satisfied during manufacturer for commercial environments: in order to safeguard your operations, and to protect your employees.